AlkimMedia/plugin-payment-paypal/meta/documents/user_guide_en.md

 You have multiple options to integrate PayPal PLUS and the PayPal Express Checkout button in your online store.
 For this purpose, the plentymarkets system offers containers at relevant places which can be filled with content to meet your needs.

-##### Linking the PayPal PLUS Wall
+##### Linking the PayPal PLUS Wall:

 1. Click on **Start&nbsp;» Plugins**.
 2. Click on the **Content** tab.
 3. Select the area PayPal PLUS Wall.
 4. Select one, several or all containers which shall use the PayPal PLUS Wall.
-Pay attention to the information given in table 3.
-→ The content is linked to the container.
+Pay attention to the information given in table 3.<br /> → The content is linked to the container.

 <table>
 <caption>Table 3: Linking containers</caption>